 The ‘Together as One’ program aims to develop a diverse and powerful workforce where each employee is accepted for their uniqueness, creating a culture of trust without prejudice or assumption.

 ASC acknowledges the Traditional Owners of the lands and waters on or near ASC’s operations in South Australia and Western Australia – the Kaurna people of the Adelaide Plains and the Whadjuk Noongar people of Perth’s Swan Coastal Plain.
 ASC pays its respects to elders past, present and emerging, and extends this respect to all Aboriginal and Torres Strait Islander peoples.

 ASC focuses on relationships – with each other, with its customers and with the communities in which it operates.
 ASC is committed to developing respectful relationships and creating meaningful opportunities with Aboriginal and Torres Strait Islander peoples, and will continue to support local Aboriginal and Torres Strait Islander businesses through the procurement of goods and services.

-In 2021, ASC implemented its first ‘Reflect’ Reconciliation Action Plan (RAP), and commenced embedding its actions across the organisation.
-This important journey is cementing a culture of diversity and inclusion across ASC’s operations, and building on the strengths of ASC’s diverse workforce to encourage cultural awareness and different ways of thinking.
+ASC is now developing an ‘Innovate’ RAP, and continuing its reconciliation journey by cementing an organisational culture of diversity and inclusion, and building on the strengths of its diverse workforce to encourage cultural awareness and different ways of thinking.